DevSujal/QuizSolver/README.md

 - Verify you haven't exceeded your quota limits

 ### Rate Limit (429) Errors
-- Switch to a lighter model (Flash Lite)
+- Switch to a lighter model (Gemini 2.0 Flash Lite)
 - Wait for the retry delay before making another request
 - Consider upgrading your Gemini API plan